LableOrg/java-uniqueid/README.md

 Unique ID generator
 ===================

-A small collection of unique ID generators, currently limited to eight byte key generating generators.
+A unique ID generator that generates unique-ish eight byte identifiers.

+## What is it for?

+When you want to assign unique identifiers to database records in a distributed computing environment that are short and guaranteed to be unique (within your data realm), this library can provide them.

 ## Local usage